 Read on to learn more about how we accomplish this in the School of Education.

 Studying abroad gives students the opportunity to expand their global perspective and broaden their cross-cultural awareness, better preparing them to lead in the classroom and beyond.
-Ninety-three percent of Dr. Jo Watts Williams School of Education majors in the Class of 2020 reported studying abroad at least once during their college career.
-Thirty-eight percent of the Class of 2020 participated in a Study USA program.
+Sixty-five percent of Dr. Jo Watts Williams School of Education majors in the Class of 2023 reported studying abroad at least once during their college career.
+5.5 percent of the Class of 2023 participated in a Study USA program.

 Winter Term Study Abroad Courses